PureGold Mining is now a Madsen case study: CCAA, West Red Lake, restart risk, 2026 metrics, and what mining investors should verify.

 The simplified version is that the mine could not perform consistently enough against the capital structure and expectations around it.
 That is a common failure mode in junior miners.

-Coverage from the insolvency period is clear that PureGold sought creditor protection after considering cash position, debt repayments, forecast revenue, and expenses.
+Coverage from the insolvency period is clear that PureGold sought CCAA protection after considering cash position, debt repayments, forecast revenue, and expenses.
 MINING.com reported the creditor-protection filing in 2022 after the mine had already been placed on care and maintenance.

 The investor mistake is treating that as a small technical delay.
 In mining, repeated operating shortfalls can become a financing problem very quickly.